CI-TRACS/High_Performance_Computing/_episodes/12-hpc-file-systems.md

 > {% endraw %}
 > ~~~
 {: .challenge}
+> ## Read Speed Improvement Performance
+> From the challenge, we may notice a very small improvement in read performance.
+This is most likely due to the fact that we do sequential reads (read more about that [here](https://condusiv.com/sequential-io-always-outperforms-random-io-on-hard-disk-drives-or-ssds/#:~:text=Random%20I%2FO%20Is%20Much,%2C%20smaller%20random%20I%2FOs.)) and also the fact the created file is too small to show the difference in improvement.
+{: .callout}

 > ## Solid State Drive vs. Hardrive Performance
 > Solid state drives can read up to 10 times faster and writes up to 20 times faster than hard disk drive.